grace-notes/website/contents/topics/eternal-security.md

 *_It is the Father’s purpose to save us._*

-**Rom.
-8:28-30.** _And we know that God causes all things to work together for good to those who love God, to those who are called according to *His*purpose._
+<blockquote><strong>**Rom.
+8:28-30.** And we know that God causes all things to work together for good to those who love God, to those who are called according to *His*purpose.

-_For those whom He foreknew, He also predestined *to become*conformed to the image of His Son, so that He would be the firstborn among many brethren;_
+For those whom He foreknew, He also predestined *to become*conformed to the image of His Son, so that He would be the firstborn among many brethren;

-_and these whom He predestined, He also called; and these whom He called, He also justified; and these whom He justified, He also glorified._
+and these whom He predestined, He also called; and these whom He called, He also justified; and these whom He justified, He also glorified.</blockquote></strong>

 God’s purpose is introduced in Rom.
 8:28, then explained in verses 29 and 30.
 Notice that the same people who are *justified* are the ones who are *glorified*.
 Notice further that the word *glorified* is in the past tense.
 In the plan of God we are already glorified!
 Therefore, if anyone who was genuinely saved, losing that salvation would mean a failure of the specific purpose of God.

 *_It is the Father’s power that saves us._*

-**John 10:27-29.** _My sheep hear My voice, and I know them, and they follow Me;_
+<blockquote><strong>**John 10:27-29.** My sheep hear My voice, and I know them, and they follow Me;

-_and I give eternal life to them, and they will never perish; and no one will snatch them out of My hand._
+and I give eternal life to them, and they will never perish; and no one will snatch them out of My hand.

-_My Father, who has given *them*to Me, is greater than all; and no one is able to snatch *them* out of the Father’s hand._
+My Father, who has given *them*to Me, is greater than all; and no one is able to snatch *them* out of the Father’s hand.

-_A believer is held by (1) God the Son’s hand, and (2) God the Father’s hand; we can never be let go._
+A believer is held by (1) God the Son’s hand, and (2) God the Father’s hand; we can never be let go.</blockquote></strong>

 This passage refers to people who have accepted Christ, the Lord says “_My sheep…_”.
 In verse 29 we wee that security rests in God’s ability to “hold on” to believers, **not** in a person’s ability to “hold on” to God.
 To question that security is to question this promise, and to question God’s ability.

 *_God promises to save all who believe._*

-**John 5:24.**Truly, truly, I say to you, he who hears My word, and believes Him who sent Me, has eternal life, and does not come into judgment, but has passed out of death into life.
+<blockquote><strong>**John 5:24.**Truly, truly, I say to you, he who hears My word, and believes Him who sent Me, has eternal life, and does not come into judgment, but has passed out of death into life.</blockquote></strong>

 *_What is possessed in salvation?
 Eternal life!_*